Introduction to iCloud

 iCloud+ is Apple’s premium cloud subscription service that gives you more iCloud storage for your photos and files, plus additional features including Private Relay (beta), Hide My Email, and HomeKit Secure Video support.

-Note: Some iCloud features have minimum system requirements. iCloud might not be available in all areas, and iCloud features might vary by area.
+Note: Not all iCloud features are available in all countries or regions.
+Some iCloud features have minimum system requirements.
 See the Apple Support article System requirements for iCloud.